Building Our New Home

 renovated 175 St. Clair W; services at Deer Park United

-When Shawn was called to be First’s Minister in 2007, the congregation indicated it was planning to move.
+In 2007 the congregation voted to plan to move.
 Four committees have played a role in getting us here, with committee members collaborating with external consultants and with assistance and input from the congregation to work through a process of steps.

 • Property Options Task Force, 2006-07